IBM-Verify/verify-antenna-recipes/deploying/receiver/container-runtime/README.md

 You will build a directory structure that matches [configs](configs).

-Create a directory in your system called `antenna-receiver` and copy the contents of the [configs](configs) directory into it.
+1. Create a directory in your system called `antenna-receiver` and copy the contents of the [configs](configs) directory into it.
 All commands from this point onwards will be executed from the `antenna-receiver` directory.

+2. Copy the `docker-compose.yml` file to `antenna-receiver` directory.

 ### Generate keys and certificates